faseehfs/ghsync/README.md

 ## Tips

--   To reconfigure the program, just delete `config.json`.
+-   To reconfigure the program, delete `config.json`.
 The next time you run the app, it will prompt you to reconfigure.
 -   You don’t have to configure the app through the app itself—you can also edit `config.json` manually using a text editor.